csviri/kubernetes-glue-operator/README.md

                   - pods
 ```

-The `dependsOn` relation is a useful concept in certain situations, that might be familiar from other infrustructure-as-a-code tools, `resource-glue-operator` adopts it to Kubernetes operators.
+The `dependsOn` relation is a useful concept in certain situations, that might be familiar from other infrustructure-as-a-code tools, `kubernetes-glue-operator` adopts it to Kubernetes operators.